Shere-Khan510/Classroom/test-slidemaker.md

 * This is a very long bullet point that should test the text wrapping capabilities
 * Another short one

+**Speaker Notes:** This slide tests text wrapping in both the headline and bullet points.
+Make sure to emphasize that long text should wrap properly.
+This is a multi-line note to test that multi-line notes work correctly.

 Two-Column: Basic Two Column

 Left: